Health Care

 What Is a Health Screening?

-Health screening services include various medical exams that aim to catch early signs of disease or health problems.
+Health screening services include different types of medical exams that aim to catch early signs of disease or health problems.
 Each test examines specific aspects of your health so your doctor gets an up-close look at what they’re testing for.
-Not everyone requires additional health screenings after an annual wellness exam, but if your primary care provider orders additional testing, it’s in your best interest to follow through.

 How to Get a Health Screening

-Your doctor typically orders health screenings during your annual wellness visit.
-Your wellness visit is meant to update your doctor on any new symptoms you’re experiencing or changes in your health or lifestyle.
-For example, sudden weight loss, dizziness or consistent diarrhea may indicate underlying health issues.
-Your doctor may order additional testing if any of your health updates need to be looked into further.
+Your doctor may order health screenings during your annual wellness visit.
+This important visit is meant to update your doctor on any new symptoms you may be experiencing, or changes in your health or lifestyle.
+For example, new symptoms like sudden weight loss, dizziness or consistent diarrhea may indicate underlying issues.
+If you’re experiencing new symptoms, inform your primary care provider during your visit and they may order additional testing.

 Why Are Health Screenings Important?

-Health screenings check for potential medical problems before you notice any symptoms.
-This is important because some diseases, like cancer, don’t show any signs until they’ve progressed to more severe stages.
-Health screenings can even be the difference between life and death in some cases.
+Health screenings are important because they can detect potential medical problems before you even notice any symptoms.
+This is important because some diseases, like cancers, don’t show any signs until they’ve progressed to more severe stages.
+In some cases, health screenings can truly make the difference between life and death.

 Different Health Screenings and Why They Matter

-Your primary care provider may perform or suggest additional health screenings based on your symptoms, red flags or medical history.
+Your primary care provider may perform or suggest additional health screenings based on your symptoms, examination results or medical history.
 These additional tests provide a deeper look into your health so your physician can decide whether a diagnosis, surgery or treatment is appropriate.

 Here are a few health screenings that may or may not be a standard part of your annual physical: